An initiative led by

 • Processes for establishing equivalency with other tools and programs

-First, contact your current supply partners to find out whether or not they are VBP+ Registered.
-VBP+ provides lists of cattle for sale from VBP+ Registered operations, available by auction and through AgriClear on its website.
+First, contact your current supply partners to find out whether or not they are VBP+ Registered or audited by Where Food Comes From.
+VBP+ provides lists of cattle for sale from VBP+ Registered operations, available by auction on its website.

 Stay informed on the CBSA Pilot.